csquared/neuron/README.md

 <img src="http://www.amrita.edu/sites/default/files/neuron-black-and-white-hi.png" width="300px" />

 ```

+a process wrapper that pulls ENV and a command from etcd, then
+watches etcd for changes and either restarts your process or exits
+gracefully

+your process is the nucleus

 > neuron
    ____  ___  __  ___________  ____
   / __ \/ _ \/ / / / ___/ __ \/ __ \